Close

 PRIMARY PROTECTIVE CLOTHING

-Primary protective clothing is used for specific hazardous tasks, and then removed.
+Primary protective clothing is used for specific hazardous tasks and then removed.
 Foundry work such as charging, taping and pouring molten metal can expose workers to dangerous thermal hazards and burn injuries and primary protective clothing is the first line of defence against molten metal splash and other foundry hazards.
 It is the outer layer of a personal protective equipment (PPE) system.
 Garments such as jackets, coats, hoods, full-body approach suits, pants, coveralls, leggings, overshoes and spats can be combined to obtain the level of protection needed for the task at hand.
 The garments should be made from a range of specific fabrics depending on the particular hazards.
 There are various fabrics available many are aluminized, however, there are some non-aluminized options available.

 Aluminised